 FreeFileSync lets you synchronize files between two folders or drives.
 You can create an exact copy of the source folder, do a two-way synchronization that will copy new or updated files in both directions or use the "update mode" to copy only files that are new or have been changed from the source to the target.
 You can choose how to handle file deletions, sending them to the recycle bin or moving them to another folder.

-While there are a number of .pdf readers available, FireFox and Chrome web browsers support .pdf files natively and work well for viewing files.
+While there are a number of .pdf readers available, Microsoft Edge (Chromium), FireFox and Chrome web browsers support .pdf files natively and work well for viewing files.
 It should be noted that as of this writing Chrome supports .pdf forms while Firefox does not.
 For printing .pdf files Adobe Acrobat Reader is the recommended software as it is fully optimized for printing this file type.

 Online image hosting services: